loganwuu/primesifting/README.md

 ## Description

-A palindrome is any word, phrase, number, or other sequence of characters which reads the same backward or forward.
+A web page that returns all of the prime numbers less than a number given by users.

 ## Specs